MetOffice/PSyTran/docs/source/index.rst

 -----

 The best way to learn about PSyACC is by doing!
-The following examples demonstrate how to use PSyACC to complete standard OpenACC GPU porting tasks, such as inserting directives and clauses.
+The following examples demonstrate how to use PSyACC to complete standard OpenACC and OpenMP porting tasks, such as inserting directives and clauses.

 .. toctree::